Error-331/code_tests/docs/bible/links.md

 This One Thing - July 27 (Christ is a safe landing place for all, and he welcomes us to rest at his feet and let him handle the overwhelming details we can't cover ourselves);

+Marvelous Mercy - July 28 (The mercy of God can't be contained, controlled, or capped; If we want to grow in faith, we must actively stretch in practical love; If we give ourselves to transforming in mercy, our character strengthens as we use the muscle of compassion and forgiveness);

 ## Misc

 Христос и Крест (Франко);